 Security

-The requirements in this Recommendation relate to functions that a Telepresence system shall support.
+The requirements in this Recommendation relate to functions that a Telepresence system is required to support.
 That is, a Telepresence system should be able to provide the functions in its design or by utilising existing mechanisms.
 Recommended requirements do not mandate the implementation nor the deployment of a particular function.
 For example: Whilst a telepresence system should support mechanisms for assured QoS, it may be deployed to a network where these are not needed.

 Unless the requirement mentions a specific function or device the requirements listed in this Recommendation apply to a Telepresence system as a whole.
 The inclusion of a requirement does not necessarily mean that something new is needed for the support of Telepresence.
 For example whilst there may be a requirement to support QoS for Telepresence, ultimately existing QoS mechanisms may be utilised for this.